-1.2.1 Compile with PDFLaTeX
+1.2.1 Compile with [PDFLaTeX](#)

-If you choose 'PDFLaTeX' to process your paper, the default article font computer modern has changed to 'newtx' series, and the default font size is set to '11pt'.
+If you choose [PDFLaTeX](#) to process your paper, the default article font computer modern has changed to [newtx](#) series, and the default font size is set to 11pt.
 The fonts are settings with:

-- 'newtxtext' package for text fonts, similar to times new roman font. - 'newtxmath' package for math fonts, close to 'times' package.

-- 'newtxtt' package for typewriter fonts, with option 'scale=0.8'. - 'ctex' package for Chinese fonts, with option 'scheme=plain'.
+- 'newtxtext' package for text fonts, similar to times new roman font. - 'newtxmath' package for math fonts, close to 'times' package. - 'FiraMono' package for typewriter fonts. - 'ctex' package for Chinese fonts, with option 'scheme=plain'.

-1.2.2 Compile with 'XeLaTeX'
+1.2.2 Compile with XeLaTeX